16cupssliced apples (such as Macintosh and Golden Delicious)

-Wash, peel, and take out the seeds from the apples.
+Wash and remove the core from the apples.
 Slice thinly.
-Measure out four quarts of apples.
-Pour all apples into slow cooker.
+Measure out 16 cups of apples.
+Pour all apples into the slow cooker.

 Add brown sugar, cinnamon, cloves, anise pod, salt, and lemon juice.
 Stir to incorporate everything.